You found our list of online volunteering ideas!

 1. Kindness Quest (Fully Hosted)

 Kindness Quest is a virtual team building event aimed at spreading gratitude among groups during the holiday season.
-While bonding with peers, participants give back to the community.
+While bonding with peers, participants do virtual community service activities.
 For example, participants answer trivia questions that donate kibble to animal shelters, write cards, and find canned goods to donate to food drives.
 A cheerful host guides this team building for a cause operation.